KajPe/VuePrint/README.md

 ## How it works
-- IFrame support only (no popup)
+- IFrame support only (no popup).
-- The printout (what gets inside the iframe) is either built in code or can be downloaded with axios
+- The printout (what gets inside the iframe) is controlled by a callback function which returns a string or a promise.
 - If multiple vue-print components are placed then each component has an own iframe.
 This is by design.
   The iframe is however emptied after a print, so should not cause much problems.
-- State is communicated back to parent via events
+- State is communicated back to parent via events.
 - The component is listening on then click event, the visual part can be a button, image, icon, ...
-- Tested with Chrome 87 & FireFox 84
+- Tested with Chrome 87 & FireFox 84.

+## Known problems
+- If the printout contains images or code which are downloaded, it wont give an error if those fails for some reason.

 ## Usage
 In your parent component import the plugin in the **script** section.